GlennGeenen/Scratch-Server/README.md

 # Scratch-Server
 Scratch Multiplayer Server in node.js

-http-extension is only support in scratch 2 offline editor.
+http-extension is only supported in scratch 2 offline editor.

 # Scratch

-Load the extension by holding shift and pressing File -> Import experimental HTTP extension.
+Load the extension.json by holding shift and pressing File -> Import experimental HTTP extension.

 You need to set the variable player on 1 or 2 (the opposite of the other player).
+This variable is set in the stage.

 # node server